Channelling Multimodality Through a Unimodalizing Transport: Warp-U Sampler and Stochastic Bridge Sampling Estimator: Monte Carlo Integrations

-where $\mu$ is a suitable baseline measure\footnote{See \cite{kong2003theory} for the essential role the baseline measure $\mu$ plays in forming an appropriate likelihood theory for Monte Carlo integration.}, and both $f_+=\max\{f(\vtheta), 0\}$ and $f_-=-\min\{f(\vtheta), 0\}$ are non-negative functions and hence can be viewed as un-normalised densities on (possibly a subset of) $\Theta$.
-Consequently, although we will frame our approaches in the context of Monte Carlo estimation of normalising constants, they are generally applicable because of identity \eqref{eq:general}, and because of other ways of making the integrand positive, such as using a lower bound on $f$ as a control variate.
+where $\mu$ is a baseline measure\footnote{See \cite{kong2003theory} for the essential role the baseline measure $\mu$ plays in forming an appropriate likelihood theory for Monte Carlo integration.}, and both $f_+=\max\{f(\vtheta), 0\}$ and $f_-=-\min\{f(\vtheta), 0\}$ are non-negative functions and hence can be viewed as unnormalized densities on $\Theta$.
+Consequently, although we will frame our approaches in the context of normalizing constants, they are more generally applicable because of identity \eqref{eq:general}, and because of other ways of making the integrand positive, e.g., using a lower bound on $f$ as a control variate.

-We consider the following general problem: for an unnormalised probability density $q$ with support $\Theta$, we seek to estimate the normalising constant $c = \int_\Theta q(\vtheta)\intd\vtheta$.
+We consider the following problem: for an unnormalized probability density $q$ with support $\Theta$, we seek to estimate the normalizing constant $c = \int_\Theta q(\vtheta)\mud\vtheta$.
 Any Monte Carlo approach for this problem involves two key tasks: (i) obtaining samples $\vtheta_1,\vtheta_2, \cdots,\vtheta_n$ from $\target=q/c$ or some related density (or densities), and (ii) constructing an estimate of $c$ based on the Monte Carlo samples.
 These tasks may be performed sequentially or in combination, depending on the specific strategy.
-It is worth emphasising that when $\target$ is multi-modal, substantial inefficiencies can result from not addressing the difficulties created by multi-modality in both (i) and (ii) (on the other hand addressing multi-modality does not automatically guarantee an efficient estimator of $c$).
+It is worth emphasizing that when $\target$ is multi-modal, substantial inefficiencies can result from not addressing the difficulties created by multi-modality in both (i) and (ii) (on the other hand addressing multi-modality does not automatically guarantee an efficient estimator of $c$).

+Computing normalizing constants is exceedingly challenging and often requires methods tailored to the particular context.
+Indeed, a completely general and efficient method for performing integration seems impossible with contemporary software, hardware, and \textit{mindware}\footnote{A term coined by psychologist David Perkins, referring to the knowledge and problem solving techniques available to human minds.}.
+Our approaches add to the toolkit for handling multi-modality in Monte Carlo, but it would be unwise to promote them without understanding their pros and cons, just as with any methods proposed before or after.
+Indeed, we believe the great potential of the unimodalizng strategy is yet to be explored, especially when blended with other powerful approaches such as unbiased Monte Carlo sampling \citep{jacob2020unbiased}.